uxillary/neo-qol/README.md

 2. **Add UserScript:**
    - Open Tampermonkey Dashboard
    - Click 'Create a new script'
-   - Paste the content of `pyramids-play-3.0.js`
+   - Paste the content of `SCRIPT-NAMEjs`

 3. **Save and Enable:**
    - Click 'File' then 'Save'